gbv/pp2dat/README.md

 This script reads PICA+ as serialized by CBS internal C function `write_pp` and writes [normalized PICA+](https://format.gbv.de/pica/normalized) (`.dat`).

 CBS is a prorietary database management system by OCLC and PICA+ is its internal record format.
 More information about PICA+ can be found in the German Handbook *[Einführung in die Verarbeitung von PICA-Daten](https://pro4bib.github.io/pica)*.
 This script is needed because the internal serialization of PICA+ is neither defined openly nor strictly validated.
-In contrast normalized PICA+ has a short definition (one record per line with line separator `0A`, fields end with `1E`, subfields indicator `1F`) and it is supported by open source tools such as [pica-rs](https://github.com/deutsche-nationalbibliothek/pica-rs).
+In contrast normalized PICA+ has a short definition (one record per line with line separator `0A`, fields end with `1E`, subfields indicator `1F`) and it is supported by open source tools such as [pica-rs](https://github.com/deutsche-nationalbibliothek/pica-rs) and [QA Catalogue](https://github.com/pkiraly/qa-catalogue).

 The output of **pp2dat** is ensured to be syntactically valid normalized PICA+.
 The following is checked: